 Despite a growing number of firms warming up to the concept, most of them are not aware of the best practices governing such verification checks.
 These checks sometimes end up violating common data protection laws, without the organizations at fault even realizing it.
 To add to this rampant violation is the fact that unlike the West, there are no clear laws governing the extent and reach of background checks in India unless specifically demanded by the situation.

-For example, RBI mandates background check on all personnel recruited from other banks as dealers.
+For example, RBI mandates background checks on all personnel recruited from other banks as dealers.
 Indian companies with ISO 27001 certification required to conduct background verification checks on prospective hires.
 Also, the firms based in the United States and outsource work to India, have strict rules governing such checks.

 Whose privacy is at greater risk?